WinVector/wrapr/extras/RewritingCode.md

     ## 1     1 withdrawal behavior 0.6706221
     ## 2     2 positive re-framing 0.5589742

 That works!
+All we did was: paste the original code into the block and the adapter did all of the work, with no user edits of the code.

 It is a bit harder for the user to find which symbols are being replaced, but in some sense they don't really need to know (it is `R`'s job to perform the replacements).

 `wrapr` has a new helper function [`mapsyms()`](https://winvector.github.io/wrapr/reference/mapsyms.html) that automates all of the "`let x = x`" steps from the above example.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r4_qdFyVnv8?start=31" frameborder="0" allowfullscreen>
 </iframe>
 `mapsyms()` is a simple function that captures variable names and builds a mapping from them to the names they refer to in the current environment.
-For example we can use it to quickly build the assignment map for the let block, because the earlier assigments such as "`subjectID <- "PID"`" allow `mapsyms()` to find the intended re-mappings.
+For example we can use it to quickly build the assignment map for the let block, because the earlier assignments such as "`subjectID <- "PID"`" allow `mapsyms()` to find the intended re-mappings.
 This would also be true for other cases, such as re-mapping function arguments to values.
 Our example becomes:

 ``` r
 print(mapsyms(subjectID,